chief-of-state/chief-of-state/readme.md

 ## Features

 - Journal and Snapshot serialization using google protocol buffer message format
-- Preconfigured Akka clustering and domain entity sharding with the split-brain-resolver algorithm
+- Preconfigured clustering and domain entity sharding with the split-brain-resolver algorithm
 - Automatic caching and entity passivation
 - Automatic configuration of postgres storage on boot
-- Opentelemetry integration for tracing and prometheus metrics
+- Opentelemetry integration for tracing and metrics
+- Journal Compaction
 - Direct integration to Kubernetes to form a cluster using the kubernetes API
 - Read Side Management using the [CLI tool](https://github.com/chief-of-state/cos-cli)
   - Skip offset per shard and across the whole CoS cluster